SoufianeDataFan/Self-adaptive-learning-model-skeleton/README.md

 ## Business perspective:

 Interruption of connectivity can happen due to the failure of some nodes in a telecommunication network.
 Ensuring reliable network connectivity is curial.
 It can harm the brand of the company if it happens repetitively.
 For this purpose, maintenance engineers must conduct preventive actions periodically on different nodes of the network that are spread out throughout an expansive area.
-Tasks prioritatzation is a key here !
+Prioritization is a key here !

 The challenge here for the maintenance managers is to prioritize the nodes with the highest fault severity level 1, 2, or 3 (imagine these nodes are in different locations, it's very time consuming).